-Since management and governance are closely related to all parts of a business, our analysts reviews this in a few areas.
+Since management and governance are closely related to all parts of a business, our analysts review this in a few areas.
 Specifically, within our Sustainability Pillar, we assess typical structures, while our Management Pillar seeks to understand the trustworthiness of management.
 Our more holistic approach measures management in terms of business strategy, encompassing both the implications of business strategy for environmental and social issues and how the strategy is to be implemented.
+As such, our portfolio companies tend to have strong governance structures.